mguery/resume/index.md

 ## [Hands-on Projects]

 - Set up an [ECS Service on Fargate - Application Load Balancer + Autoscaling](https://github.com/mguery/aws-projects/blob/main/fargate.md)
-- Designed a [custom VPC using CloudFormation](https://github.com/mguery/aws-projects#project-build-a-vpc-with-cloudformation), launched an EC2 instance as a Bastion Host and connected to a PostgreSQL database with SSH tunneling
+- Designed a [custom VPC using CloudFormation](https://github.com/mguery/aws-projects#project-build-a-vpc-with-cloudformation), launched an EC2 instance as a Bastion Host and connected to a PostgreSQL database
-- Created a [continuous delivery pipeline](https://github.com/mguery/aws-elastic-beanstalk-express-js-sample) with Elastic Beanstalk, Codebuild, CodePipeline
-- Created a [Lambda function, SQS queue, and Event trigger](https://github.com/mguery/terraform/tree/main/aws/dev-env) with Terraform
+- Created ECS dashboard to monitor key metrics with Datadog
-- Launched and configured a [WordPress instance](https://github.com/mguery/resume/blob/gh-pages/lightsail-wordpress.png) with Amazon Lightsail
+- Launched and configured a WordPress instance with Amazon Lightsail

 ### Other Projects